-The emphasis at Samford is on excellence in undergraduate, liberal arts education, and the videos are meant to help accomplish that.
+The emphasis at Samford University is on excellence in undergraduate liberal arts education, and the videos are meant to help accomplish that.
 As a cognitive psychologist and teacher, I have long conducted research on cognitive basis of effective teaching and learning.
 My goal has been to help teachers improve instruction and to help students learn more effectively.
-In 2006, Dana Basinger, then Director of Freshman, asked me to make a presentation to the entire freshman class on how to study effectively.
+In 2006, Dana Basinger, then Director of freshmen, asked me to make a presentation to the entire freshmen class on how to study effectively.
 The presentation was a big hit with both students and faculty.
 I’ve given the presentation every fall since then.
-In 2008, Heather Mitchell asked me to do a more hands-on follow up workshop for students who wanted extra help.
+In 2008, Heather Mitchell asked me to do a more hands-on follow-up workshop for students who wanted extra help.
 I’ve done that workshop every year since then.

 I created a script based on the presentation and the workshop.
 I chose to break the information into five short videos so that students could focus on the specific points they wanted, and watching any particular video would not take too much time.
 I handed the script over to Nathan Troost, Samford’s videographer, and I give him all the credit for making the videos visually appealing and interesting.
 We recruited the help of several students who happened to be taking summer classes, and I am grateful for their participation; especially to Rebecca, who did a great job with her role and provided her own note cards, and to Tyler, who, as a chemistry major, is not bad at math.